All-Star Team Evaluations - INVITATION ONLY.

 The top six 12-year-old players receiving the most votes will automatically be selected to play on the 12-year-old All-Star team.
 The remaining players will then be selected by the Majors managers at an All-Star selection meeting.
 This manager’s meeting will be run by the Little League President and will include the Major League player agent and 12-year-old All-Star Team manager and coaches.
 The selection process will include a voting component among the managers to complete the roster if necessary.
 The 12-year-old team may also include 11-year-old players if managers feel specific 11-year-old players are both capable of playing on this team and represent a good fit for team success.

-11-year-olds: The 11-year-old All-Star team will only be comprised of players from the Major League.
+11-year-olds: The 11-year-old team may be comprised of players from both the Major and Minor Leagues.
 The selection process will take place at a player selection meeting run by the League President and will include the Majors managers, Major League Player Agent, and 11-year-old All-Star Team manager and coaches.
 The 11-year-old team may also include 10-year-old players if coaches feel specific 10-year-old players are both capable of playing on this team and represent a good fit for team success.

 10-year-olds: The 10-year-old team may be comprised of players from both the Major and Minor Leagues.
 The selection process will take place at a player selection meeting run by the League President and will include the Majors managers, Major League Player Agent, Minor League Player Agent, and 10-year-old All-Star Team manager and coaches.
 Specifically, the 10-year-old selection process will be as follows: All 10-year-old players in Majors will be individually ranked by all of the Major League managers and coaches.
 Their rankings will be submitted to the League President.
 The top seven players with the highest cumulative ranking will be offered a roster spot on the team.
 The remaining 10-year-olds in Majors will be placed in a pool of eligible players which will also include the highest rated 10-year-olds from the Minor League.